// DEFINITIONS / GENAI

 GenAI vs Traditional AI: What Actually Differs

 AI is the broadest category.
-Machine learning is a subset of AI.
-GenAI is a subset of ML, specifically models trained to generate new content.
-Buying "AI" is not the same as buying a generative model — procurement should always specify which layer of this hierarchy you are actually acquiring.
+Machine learning is a subset.
+GenAI is a subset of ML.
+Buying AI is not the same as buying a generative model.

 FeatureTraditional AI / MLGenerative AI